 Design for assembly (DFA) involves designing an assembly process that has maximum efficiency and has little to no possibility of mistakes.
 Finding the right balance between minimum manufacturing time and minimum assembly defects is difficult.
 DFA helps you achieve both goals simultaneously and therefore maintaining an immense amount of safety within your final product and prototyping needs.

 When it comes to the assembly process, less is more.
 Keeping individual components as simple as possible is always a good idea and helps prevent mistakes during assembly.
 If you have never designed a product around its assembly process, it may be worth it to hire a consultant to help with the design process.
 This up-front investment will cost much less than the money that can be wasted on a manufacturing run full of defective products.

 The plastic enclosure is the least technically complex part of an electronic product, yet it can be the most complicated part to scale to mass manufacturing.
 Different technologies are used for making plastic prototypes in the lab compared to mass-produced units.
 Your plastic pieces should be designed using DFM and DFA principles in mind.
-Mass-produced plastic products are formed by injection molding, and designing your around this process helps prevent defects and delays during manufacturing.
+Mass-produced plastic products are formed by injection molding, and designing your parts around this process helps prevent defects and delays during manufacturing.

 Use your components to source your components